nidtec-una/krysbas-dev/README.md

 * important information about $\mathcal{K}_{m} (A,r_{j-1})$ is lost in the restarting process.

 ## **The adaptive approach**
-In this repository, a combination of strategies that improve the convergence of GMRES($m$) is presented.
+In this repository, a combination of strategies improving the convergence of GMRES($m$) is presented.
 Some techniques are:

 1. **Adaptive controllers** : control-theory based, proportional-derivative controllers that modify the restarting parameter $m$ when stagnation is detected (Cuevas).